kanthorlabs/kanthorq/website/docs/002-guides/001-insert-events.md

 ## Inserting Events (Basic Way)

+By default, KanthorQ uses the `PostgreSQL` method `COPY FROM` to insert events so that will be faster if you have a large number of events.

 To make event publishing easier, KanthorQ provides helper methods that simplify the process of initializing both the publisher and the event itself.
 When initializing a publisher, you must define two key options:

 - `Connection`: This is the connection string for the PostgreSQL database where events will be stored.
 You should replace this with the appropriate URI for your database.